iterative/dvc.org/public/static/docs/tutorials/deep/sharing-data.md

 $ dvc push
 ```

-The command does not push all cached files, but only the ones that belong to the
+The command does not push all cached files, but only the ones currently
-currently active Git repository and branch.
+references in the <abbr>workspace</abbr> (in the _working tree_ of the Git
+repo).

 For example, in this tutorial 16 data files were created and only 9 will be
 pushed because the rest of the data files belong to different branches like